KAUSHIKPHANIHARAM/KAUSHIKPHANIHARAM/README.md

 * 💻 Strong interest in Software Development, Full-Stack Development, and Backend Engineering
 * 🤖 Exploring Artificial Intelligence, Agentic AI, Automation, and Data-Driven Solutions
 * 📊 Interested in Data Analysis and extracting meaningful insights from data
-* 🧩 Enjoy solving problems through coding, algorithms, and system design
+* 🧩 Possess strong problem-solving skills and am a collaborative, adaptable team player who is always ready to learn and contribute
-* 🌱 Continuously learning new technologies and industry best practices
+* 🌱 Always eager to learn new technologies and continuously improve my skills

 ---